Overview of email systems.

 You log into your webmail client, which is the gmail web client.
 Web clients are the most popular clients these days, but there are desktop clients like the mail app on iOS or cli clients like mutt.

-These clients are known as Mail User Agents (MUA), and they handle the traditional frontend of the application.
+These clients are also known as Mail User Agents (MUA), and they handle the traditional frontend of the application.

 They allow users to: